kundan-2508/Interview-Prep/README.md

 #### **_Bit Manipulation_**

 1. Count set bits
+2. Count bits in a number
-2. Binary to decimal
+3. Binary to decimal
-3. Decimal to binary
+4. Decimal to binary
+5. Power of 2
+6. Compliment of decimal

 #### **_Strings_**